ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 According to the `Practical Malware Analysis` textbook, this lack of readable strings suggests that the program may be packed.

 ### PEiD
-Then, using PEiD, we saw that the program was indeed packed by FSG 1.0.
+Then, using PEiD, I saw that the program was indeed packed by FSG 1.0.
 This suggests that the program can be malicious as normal programs are not usually packed.

 ### PEViewer
 As the result of packing, using PEViewer does not show us any useful information.